havocp/xsbt-wiki/Dormant/Full-Configuration.md

 [#35]: https://github.com/harrah/xsbt/issues/35

+_Wiki Maintenance Note:_ This page has been _mostly_ replaced by [[Getting Started Full Def]] and other pages.
+It has some obsolete
+terminology:

+ - we now avoid referring to build definition as "configuration" to avoid confusion with compile configurations
+ - we now avoid referring to basic/light/quick vs. full configuration, in favor of ".sbt build definition files" and ".scala build definition files"

+However, it may still be worth combing this page for examples or points that are not made in new pages.
+Some stuff that may not be
+elsewhere:

+ - discussion of cycles
+ - discussion of build-level settings
+ - discussion of omitting or augmenting defaults

+Also, the discussion of configuration delegation which is teased here, needs to exist somewhere.

+After extracting useful content, this page could simply be a redirect (delete the content, link to the new pages about build definition).

+There is a related page [[Introduction to Full Configurations]] which could benefit from cleanup at the same time.

 # Full Configuration (Draft)

 A full configuration consists of one or more Scala source files that define concrete Builds.